blue-yonder/tsfresh/docs/text/data_formats.rst

 Irrespective of the input format, tsfresh will always return the calculated features in the same output format described below.

-All three input format options consist of :class:`pandas.DataFrame` objects.
-There are four important column types that make up those DataFrames.
+Typically, the input format options consist of :class:`pandas.DataFrame` objects.
+(see :ref:`large-data-label` for other input types) There are four important column types that make up those DataFrames.
 Each will be described with an example from the robot failures dataset (see :ref:`quick-start-label`).

 :`column_id`: This column indicates which entities the time series belong to.
 Features will be extracted individually
     for each entity (id).
 The resulting feature matrix will contain one row per id.
     Each robot is a different entity, so each of it has a different id.
-    After rolling, each window will be a distinct entity, so it has a distinct id.

 :`column_sort`: This column contains values which allow to sort the time series (e.g. time stamps).
     In general, it is not required to have equidistant time steps or the same time scale for the different ids and/or kinds.